votinginfoproject/vip-specification/CONTRIBUTING.md

            installed, please run `jing vip_spec.xsd sample_feed.xml`
     2. if working on a documentation bug/feature, the documentation must build with Sphinx with no errors (_**NB:** see [Installing Sphinx](#installing-sphinx) below_).
+        1. Best practice is to provide separate commits for updates to the YAML files and the auto generated RST files.
 3. Once it's done and tested, create a pull request to move it into the current working branch.
 4. Some feedback might be necessary in order to approve a PR.
 Many members of this repository have substantial technical and election   backgrounds, so please take all feedback to heart, regardless of the source.
 In order to get approval for the pull request, you will need approval from two people, including one representative from Democracy Works and one representative from Google.
 Democracy Works and Google employees still require two approvers and cannot self-approve, but it is not required that either approver on the PR be from the same organization as the PR author.
     1. Google approvers: @jdmgoogle